StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/about-alerts.md

 ## Key components

-In TheHive, an alert consists of the following elements:
+In TheHive, an alert includes the following elements:

 * [Observables](../alerts/alerts-description/view-observables.md): Data points such as IP addresses, file hashes, domains, and email addresses that are relevant to an investigation.